whatgoodisaroad/cablejs/README.md

 That's it!
 This is all the code needed to have a live updating preview.
 It's vanilla JavaScript running in strict mode: no fake pseudo-JS syntax that needs to be pre-processed.
-No magic markup tags that need to be synchronized.
+No magic markup tags.

 A working example of this previewer can be found in `examples/markdown.htm` in the repository.
 Consult the *Building* section of the readme for help running